-Winona-Rochester Diocese settles with abuse victims
+Diocese in Minnesota settles abuse claims for $21.5 million

 The dioceses of St. Cloud, New Ulm and Duluth and the Archdiocese of St. Paul and Minneapolis have emerged from bankruptcy.

 The Winona-Rochester settlement absolves claims against schools, churches and other Catholic institutions in the diocese, the Star Tribune reported.
+The diocese encompasses Minnesota’s 20 southernmost counties and has more than 100 parishes, according to its website.

 St. Paul attorney Jeff Anderson, who represented many of the survivors, said the settlement will include an additional $6.5 million from the diocese’s insurers.